ElangoSubramani/AWS_Website_Hosting/README.md

 ![Alt text](assets/image-2.png)

-4. Name the bucket as per the naming convention and Unmark the block all public Access
+4. Name the bucket as per the naming convention and unmark the block all public Access

 ![Alt text](assets/image-3.png)